 The Bishopstone Group Parish has undertaken to prepare an NDP and this process has been subject to environmental appraisal pursuant to the SEA Directive.
-The group Parish comprises of the parishes of Bishopstone, Bridge Sollars, Byford, Kenchester and Mansell Gamage The group parish of Bishopstone lies approximately 6 miles to the west of Hereford.
+The group parish comprises of the parishes of Bishopstone, Bridge Sollars, Byford, Kenchester and Mansell Gamage The group parish of Bishopstone lies approximately 6 miles to the west of Hereford.
 There is no shop, doctor's surgery, school, post office, pub or petrol station and there is a limited bus service between Eardisley and Hereford.

-The Draft Bishopstone Group NDP includes 4 objectives and it is intended that these objectives will be delivered by 9 criteria based planning policies; no site allocations are proposed here but settlement boundaries are proposed.
+The Draft Bishopstone Group NDP includes 4 objectives and it is intended that these objectives will be delivered by 9 criteria based planning policies.
+One site allocation in Bishopstone is proposed to accommodate up to 16 dwellings, this falls within the settlement boundary of Bishopstone village.

-The environmental appraisal of the Bishopstone group NDP has been undertaken in line with the Environmental Assessment of Plan and Programmes Regulations 2004.
+The environmental appraisal of the Bishopstone Group NDP has been undertaken in line with the Environmental Assessment of Plan and Programmes Regulations 2004.
 Stage A of the SEA process involved Scoping and Stage B provided a review and analysis of the NDP.
 Stage C involved preparing an Environmental Report and Stage D comprises a formal consultation on both this and the Draft Plan itself.